Clever/loofah/README.md

-## Scrub
+## Loofah

 A coffeescript library to scrub sensitive data from objects.

 ## Library Functions

 ```
-Scrubbers = require 'lib/scrub'
+Scrubbers = require 'lib/loofah'
 ```

-The scrub library provides a number of helper functions.
-Each of these functions take a list of keywords which specify what is to be scrubbed.
-They each return a function that takes an object.
-When called, this function operates on a copy of the given object and returns it.
+The loofah library provides a number of helper functions or scrubbers.
+Each of these functions takes a list of keywords which specify what is to be scrubbed and return a function that takes an object.
+When called, this function scrubs and returns a copy of this object.

 ### bad_keys
 Omits all keys in the object that match a case insensitive regex text with one of keywords.
 This is designed to remove common keys such as 'password'.
 You should be careful to choose fairly specific keywords - `'id'` will result in key `'skid'` being omitted.